Lamar Odom Admits He ‘Can’t Remember S**t’ After His 2015 Nevada Overdose Led To 12 Strokes & 6 Heart Attacks

-Former NBA star, 39-year-old Lamar Odom, spoke to the New York Daily News about the effects of suffering 12 strokes and six heart attacks following an overdose at a Nevada brothel in 2015 that left him in a coma, writes the Daily Mail.
+Former NBA star Lamar Odom spoke to the New York Daily News about the effects of suffering 12 strokes and six heart attacks following an overdose at a Nevada brothel in 2015 that left him in a coma, writes The Daily Mail.

-The biggest side effect that Odom has suffered is short term memory loss, telling a reporter that he “can’t remember s**t.”
+The biggest side effect that 39-year-old Odom has suffered is short term memory loss, telling a reporter that he “can’t remember s**t.”
 He explains that his memory is so bad that he’ll place an object down and seconds later forget where he put it.

-The former Los Angeles Lakers forward struggled with drug problems leading up to the 2015 overdose, where he was found unconscious in a brothel in Nevada, having overdosed on cocaine.
+The former Los Angeles Lakers forward struggled with drug problems leading up to the 2015 overdose, where he was found unconscious in a brothel in Nevada after overdosing on cocaine.

 At the time, Odom explained the experience of overdosing and ending up in a four-day coma.